fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 ```
 ### While loops
 A `while` loop is given a parameter that evaluates to a boolean.
 Once that boolean expression becomes `false`, the while loop is not executed again, and the program *continues after the `while` loop*.

+The `while` keyword always precedes a condition.
+If the condition evaluates to `true`, the loop will execute the code within the block.
+If the condition evaluates to false, the loop will stop.
+This means the code below break *may or may not execute at all*, depending on the condition.
 ```
 x = 3